Robicus/gse-study/IDS and Traffic Analysis Domain/Analyze Traffic/analyze_traffic.md

 ![Find Packet](../screenshots/analyze-traffic-find-packet.PNG?raw=true "Find Packet")

+Tip: Use the CTRL+N keyboard shortcut to cycle through relevant matches (CTRL+N = "Next packet").

 ### Following Streams

-Right-click -> Follow TCP/UDP Stream is extremely useful for seeing the entire relationship and flow of packets pertaining to conversations of interest.
+Right-click -> Follow TCP/UDP/HTTP Stream is extremely useful for seeing the entire relationship and flow of packets pertaining to conversations of interest.

 ### Useful Display Filters and other Tips